Child-centered and Inquiry-led Perspective

 There is great value in beginning children in early play school environments whereby they can grow over several years.
 This helps them to develop trust and understanding within the context of a group dynamic.
 We aim to work with a small group of the same children over a length of at least one year to potentially two years.
 Relationships given time to grow and blossom help children to feel safer at taking risks and expressing themselves as they learn new things.
 Over a longer period of time, our teachers can build a deeper understanding of who each child is, really understand how they have grown and assist in their further development.
 Our playgroup is designed to assist more than learning, but also for the development of long-lasting relationships.
 We hope children who join our group will find a sense of belonging with his/her teachers and friends here for many years to come.

 Story Tree Playgroup is a mixed-age environment admitting children between ages 2.5-4 and 3.5-5.
 Because children develop at different rates across disciplines, they do benefit greatly from engaging with children both older and younger than themselves.
 Older children are often able to help guide play and increase the level of vocabulary sophistication for younger children.
 Becoming leaders and teachers in their own right gives voice to children's own, developing ideas.
 Younger children often find older children to be engaging additions to the learning experience.

 Environment is Key

 The environment is also a teacher.
 Children are forming impressions in every moment.
 They are curious and awake to the mystery all around them.
 Therefor it is important that we help to create not just aesthetically beautiful environments that are malleable and stimulating, but that we allow children the opportunity to take part in its redesign.
-We spend a portion of every day talking with children about changing and manipulating the environment to serve their creativity and play experiences.
+We spend time talking with children about changing and manipulating the environment to serve their creativity and play experiences.

 Time and Pacing